 - You have the right to be told very clearly that you are under arrest and the reason for your arrest.

 - As mentioned above, it is best not to resist arrest, even if you think you are being wrongfully arrested.
 Resisting arrest is a crime in itself.

 - Gardaí may use reasonable force to arrest you.
-However, if excessive force or physicality is used, the arresting Garda can be sued for assault.
-You can also take a case to the Garda Ombudsman.
+However, if excessive force or physicality is used, you can take a case to the Garda Ombudsman.
+You can also sue the arresting Garda/ An Garda Síochána for assault where the force used is excessive.

 - You can be arrested a few times if the Gardaí wish to re-question you about a specific offence, if there have been recent developments in the investigation or if they wish to formally charge you.